-PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test.
+PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test and a grade of "C" or higher in ENR 094 or equivalent.
 If a student does not have a satisfactory score on the reading placement test or the equivalent, then the student must acheive a minimum grade of "C" in RDG 084 prior to enrolling.

 This course provides a basic study of the principles of management.
 Topics include planning, organizing, staffing, directing, and controlling with emphasis on practical business applications.